|Updated conservation advice was produced for Farnes East MCZ in March 2018 and is available in the Conservation Advice section below.|

 JNCC continues to develop and pilot tools for the assessment of marine habitats and species in offshore waters to improve the quality and transparency of our offshore MPA assessments, and contribute to the monitoring of marine biodiversity in UK waters.
 These tools cover methods for producing interim assessments of site features and their responses to pressures, as well as developing more robust indicators for determining condition of the features.

-- Subtidal mixed sediment habitat.
-Farnes East MCZ. © JNCC/Cefas
+- Subtidal mixed sediment habitat with sea spider on a Dead Man's Finger soft coral (Alcyonium digitatum).
+Farnes East MCZ. © JNCC/Cefas.

-- Hermit crab (Pagurus berhardus) on subtidal muddy sand.
-Farnes East MCZ. © JNCC/Cefas
+- Hermit crab (Pagurus bernhardus) on subtidal muddy sand.
+Farnes East MCZ. © JNCC/Cefas.